techidaily/site-win11-tips/source/_posts/clearing-up-non-displayed-results-in-windows-11.md

  A corrupted or outdated search index database is another potential cause for the search tool not displaying results.
 In this case, you may need to select to rebuild the search index.
 Doing so will wipe the current index’s content and restart the indexing.
 These are the steps for rebuilding the search index in Windows:

 1. To open Control Panel, bring up Run first.
 Type**Control Panel** into Run and click**OK** .
-See[how to open the Control Panel in Windows 11](https://www.makeuseof.com/windows-11-open-control-panel/) for more methods.
+See [how to open the Control Panel in Windows 11](https://www.makeuseof.com/windows-11-open-control-panel/) for more methods.
 2. Select**Large icons** on Control Panel’s**View by** menu.
 ![The Large icons option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-large-icons-button.jpg)
 3. Click**Indexing Options** to view that applet.